balderdashy/sails-docs/Models.md

 ```

 ### dynamic finders
-With waterline you can use a very helpful tool called dynamic finders.
-You can query your models
+With Sails built in ORM , Waterline, you can use a very helpful tool called dynamic finders.
+You can
-with automatically genereated methods that depend on the attributes you define for the model.
-For
+query your models with automatically genereated methods that depend on the attributes you define for
-example, if you had a book model that looks like this.
+the model.
+For example, if you had a book model that looks like this.

 ```javascript
 var Book = {